Mustafakhan3/Mustafa-Panezai/README.md

 Next, the response data is converted into a DataFrame using pandas with the command temp_df = pd.DataFrame(response.json()['results']).
 This DataFrame consists of columns like 'id', 'title', 'overview', 'release_date', 'popularity', 'vote_average', and 'vote_count'.
 The specific columns are selected using double square brackets [['id','title','overview','release_date','popularity','vote_average','vote_count']].

 Finally, to display the first few rows of the DataFrame, the code temp_df.head() should be used.
 However, in the given paragraph, there is a mistake where df.head() is used instead of temp_df.head().
 The correct command to display the first few rows of the DataFrame should be temp_df.head().
 In summary, this code fetches movie data from a web API, converts it into a DataFrame, selects specific columns, and displays the initial rows of the DataFrame for analysis or visualization.
+In this code, we begin by creating an empty DataFrame using the command df = pd.DataFrame().
+Then, a loop is initiated using the range function from 1 to 429 (exclusive).
+Within each iteration, a GET request is made to the Movie Database API to retrieve a list of top-rated movies for a specific page.
+The page number is inserted into the URL using the .format(i) method.
+The response is stored in the response variable.

+Similar to before, the response data is converted into a DataFrame named temp_df.
+This DataFrame consists of columns like 'id', 'title', 'overview', 'release_date', 'popularity', 'vote_average', and 'vote_count', which are selected using double square brackets [['id','title','overview','release_date','popularity','vote_average','vote_count']].

+The df.append(temp_df, ignore_index=True) command appends the data from temp_df to the existing DataFrame df, with ignore_index=True ensuring the index is reset for the combined DataFrame.